Mark Mitchell (New Zealand politician): Early life and career

 Mitchell was born on Auckland's North Shore and lived his early years at Whenuapai air base, where his father was a flight lieutenant flying Orion aircraft and his mother's father, Air Commodore Frank Gill, was the base commander.
 Gill was later a National Party cabinet minister, between 1975 and 1980.
 Mitchell attended Rosmini College, a Catholic school.
+He dropped out at age 15 and started work as a farm hand.

-He was in the New Zealand Police for thirteen years from 1989 to 2002, including time as a dog handler and in the Armed Offenders Squad.
+He joined the New Zealand Police at age 21 and served for thirteen years, working as a dog handler and in the Armed Offenders Squad.
+In 1997 he was accused of an assault in custody on a gang member, but cleared by the Police Complaints Authority.
+During the 1990s, Mitchell sustained damage to his lungs after rescuing the residents of a burning house during an arson attempt.
+He later sustained serious facial injuries during a confrontation with members of the Mongrel Mob gang in Gisborne.
+As a result of the incident, Mitchell underwent maxillofacial surgery at Waikato Hospital to rebuild his eye socket and repair nerve damage.
+Mitchell also sustained damage to his elbow while attempting to apprehend a suspect armed with a samurai sword in Rotorua, resulting in long-lasting nerve damage.
 After leaving the police, Mitchell undertook an executive education short course at Wharton Business School.

 Mitchell went to Iraq in 2003 to work for British kidnap and ransom risk-management company Control Risks, providing security to officials of the Coalition Provisional Authority government.
 He and his men were besieged in the Italian-run An Nasiriyah compound in southern Iraq by the Mahdi militia for five days in 2004.
 He spent a period training Iraqi security forces in 2004, before leaving Iraq.
 He has refused to confirm whether he killed anyone in conflict, instead saying there were "casualties on both sides".
+While working in Iraq, Mitchell survived three vehicular explosions involved improvised explosive devices.

 He then spent six years based in Kuwait.
 He went to work for Kuwait firm Agility Logistics, which was supplying food to military forces in Iraq.
 The company set up subsidiary Threat Management Group, with Mitchell as CEO and shareholder, to improve security for its logistics staff.
 The company took on contracts protecting infrastructure and Mitchell dealt with kidnap and ransom negotiations in Iraq, Afghanistan, Somalia and Darfur.
 He sold Threat Management Group in 2010, when it had an annual turnover of $130 million, and the sale made him wealthy.